Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Introduction

 A series of experiments, both dedicated and general-purpose, have been performed at various levels to search for LFV in the charged leptons.
 None of which shows any significant evidence for it.
-This, in turn, sets upper limits to the LFV branching ratios (BRs) of the decays and LFV couplings of the decays of various particles.
-The MEG experiment sets an upper limit on BR($\mu\to e \gamma$) at $4.2\times 10^{-13}$\,\cite{MEG:2016leq}, the SINDRUM experiment sets an upper limit on BR($\mu\to 3e$) at $1.0\times 10^{-12}$\,\cite{SINDRUM:1987nra}, the BaBar experiment sets an upper limit on BR$(\tau\to e\gamma)$ at $3.3\times 10^{-8}$ and on BR$(\tau\to\mu\gamma)$ at $4.4\times 10^{-8}$\,\cite{BaBar:2009hkt}, the Belle experiment sets a limit on BR$(\tau\to 3e)<2.7\times 10^{-8}$ and BR$(\tau\to3\mu)<4.4\times 10^{-8}$\,\cite{Hayasaka:2010np} at 90\% C.L.~at all the experiments.
+This, in turn, sets upper limits to the LFV branching ratios (BRs) and LFV couplings of the decays of various particles.
+The MEG experiment sets an upper limit on BR($\mu\to e \gamma$) at $4.2\times 10^{-13}$\,\cite{MEG:2016leq}, the SINDRUM experiment sets an upper limit on BR($\mu\to 3e$) at $1.0\times 10^{-12}$\,\cite{SINDRUM:1987nra}, the BaBar experiment sets an upper limit on BR$(\tau\to e\gamma)$ at $3.3\times 10^{-8}$ and on BR$(\tau\to\mu\gamma)$ at $4.4\times 10^{-8}$\,\cite{BaBar:2009hkt}, the Belle experiment sets a limit on BR$(\tau\to 3e)<2.7\times 10^{-8}$ and BR$(\tau\to3\mu)<4.4\times 10^{-8}$\,\cite{Hayasaka:2010np} at 90\% confidence level (C.L.) at all the experiments.

-Another series of bounds are given on the LFV decays of heavy neutral bosons.
+Another series of bounds is given on the LFV decays of heavy neutral bosons.
 These types of bounds primarily come from the collider experiments because of their ability to produce on-shell heavy bosons.
 The LFV decays of such particles have been searched for at the Large Hadron Collider (LHC).
-The limits on the BRs of the Higgs boson in the $e\mu$, $e\tau$, and $\tau\mu$ channels have been set to be no more than $3.5\times 10^{-4}$\,\cite{CMS:2016cvq}, $6.1\times 10^{-3}$, and $2.5\times 10^{-3}$\,\cite{CMS:2017con}, respectively at 95\% C.L. by CMS collaboration at the LHC.
-On the other hand, the searches for lepton flavor violating $Z$ decays (LFVZD) date back to the era of the Large Electron-Positron (LEP) collider, where the neutral boson could be produced copiously.
-The LFV decays of neutral boson $Z$ have been measured in $e \mu$, $e\tau$, and $\mu\tau$ channels in the LEP by OPAL, and DELPHI collaborations\,\cite{OPAL:1995grn,DELPHI:1996iox}.
-However, the recent searches of LFVZD in the $e\mu$ channel at the LHC by the ATLAS collaboration supersedes the previous bound LEP.
+The limits on the BRs of the Higgs boson in the $e\mu$, $e\tau$, and $\mu\tau$ channels have been set to be no more than $3.5\times 10^{-4}$\,\cite{CMS:2016cvq}, $6.1\times 10^{-3}$, and $2.5\times 10^{-3}$\,\cite{CMS:2017con}, respectively at 95\% C.L.~by CMS collaboration at the LHC.
+On the other hand, the searches for LFV $Z$ decays (LFVZD) date back to the era of the Large Electron-Positron (LEP) collider, where the neutral boson could be produced copiously.
+The LFV decays of the neutral boson $Z$ have been measured in $e \mu$, $e\tau$, and $\mu\tau$ channels in LEP by OPAL and DELPHI collaborations\,\cite{OPAL:1995grn,DELPHI:1996iox}.
+However, a recent search of LFVZD in the $e\mu$ channel at the LHC by the ATLAS collaboration\,\cite{ATLAS:2022uhq} sets the limit on BR($Z\to e\mu$) at $2.62\times 10^{-7}$ at 95\% C.L., which supersedes the previous bound by LEP.